l3laze/node-steam-config/API.md

 <a name='steamconfig-detectroot'></a>
 #### `async`  detectRoot (auto = false)

-Attempt to detect the root installation path based on platform-specific default installation locations, or the value SteamPath from the registry on Windows.
+Attempt to detect the root installation path based on platform-specific default installation locations.
 Will also set the path if autoSet is true.
 > **Arguments**

 * `auto` = false *is a* `boolean` - Whether to automatically set the root path; if false the detected path will be returned instead of setting it.